Batman (TV series): Batman '66

 In 2013, DC began publication of Batman '66, a comic book series telling all-new stories set in the world of the 1966–68 TV series.
-Jeff Parker writes the series, which features cover art by Mike Allred and interior art by different artists each issue.
+Jeff Parker writes the series, which features cover art by Mike Allred and interior art by different artists in each issue.
 In the course of this series, the Bookworm, the Minstrel, Sandman, Olga Queen of the Cossacks, Zelda The Great, Shame, and Marsha Queen of Diamonds all have their first appearance in Batman comics.
-Penguin, Joker, Riddler, Catwoman and Mr. Freeze also appear in the series.
+Penguin, Joker, Riddler, Catwoman, and Mr. Freeze also appear in the series.
 Issue #3 of Batman '66 introduced the Red Hood and Dr. Holly Quinn into the series continuity.
 In issue #7, Batman used a new vehicle, the Bat-Jet, to follow False-Face to Mount Rushmore.
 The series was to have introduced Killer Croc into the continuity, as well as a new villainess named Cleopatra.
-Issues #23 through #28 were mainly dedicated to introducing villains from the comics that either were not used, such as Solomon Grundy, Poison Ivy and Scarecrow, or did not exist at the time, such as Ra's al Ghul, Bane, the Harlequin (Dr. Quinn's criminal persona) and Killer Croc (who was introduced earlier as one of King Tut's henchmen, but gained a focus story).
+Issues #23 through #28 were mainly dedicated to introducing villains from the comics that either were not used, such as Solomon Grundy, Poison Ivy, and Scarecrow, or did not exist at the time, such as Ra's al Ghul, Bane, the Harlequin (Dr. Quinn's criminal persona) and Killer Croc (who was introduced earlier as one of King Tut's henchmen but gained a focus story).
 The first five issues were compiled into the Batman '66 Vol. 1 trade paperback in April 2014.
-Kevin Smith and Ralph Garman likewise worked on a Batman and Green Hornet crossover, titled Batman '66 meets The Green Hornet.
+Kevin Smith and Ralph Garman likewise worked on a Batman and Green Hornet crossover titled Batman '66 meets The Green Hornet.
 The six-issue miniseries began publication in June 2014.
 Jeff Parker wrote a Batman and The Man from U.N.C.L.E. team-up titled Batman '66 meets The Man from U.N.C.L.E. released in 2016.
 Ian Edginton wrote a Batman team-up with John Steed and Emma Peel of The Avengers titled Batman '66 Meets Steed and Mrs. Peel.
-Batman teams up with Wonder Woman in the crossover team up Batman' 66 Meets Wonder Woman '77 writing by both Parker and Marc Andreyko.
+Batman teams up with Wonder Woman in the crossover team up Batman' 66 Meets Wonder Woman '77, written by both Parker and Marc Andreyko.
 In a reversal of sorts, Archie Comics produced the next crossover titled, Archie Meets Batman '66, released as a six issue mini series in July 2018.
 The series was written by Batman '66 veteran Jeff Parker and Archies stalwart Michael Moreci.
-Mike Allred returned to create the main covers with Archie artists creating the alternative covers and interior art.
+Mike Allred returned to create the main covers, with Archie artists creating the alternative covers and interior art.